easyparkgroup/k8s-workshop/ws-host-README.md

 ## Prepare cloud env

+* Create new Google account, for example with email epk8sws${number of the workshop}@gmail.com

+> Then you get $300 credit, without having to worry about paying.

+* Create new Google Cloud project, for example k8s-ws-${number of the workshop}

+### Create G-Cloud project k8s-ws-${number of the workshop}

+Creating new project into your own Google Account dedicated for the workshop is the easiest option.
+Then you can set up everything yourself without involving others.

+Alternative:
 Use same name for Google Cloud project and k8s cluster, for example k8s-ws-${number of the workshop}

-### Create G-Cloud project k8s-ws-${number of the workshop}

 ### Enable Kubernetes engine & billing

-This means that Mikk or someone else with EasyPark billing account needs to enable it.
+If you created new Google account, you can set up Billing (that is needed for Kubernetes Engine) yourself without needing to ask account owner to set up Billing for you.

 ### Create Kubernetes cluster